CS50DartmouthWI24/nuggets-ribhuhooja/IMPLEMENTATION.md

 - x should be less than the number of columns
 - y should be less than the number of rows

+  return x is positive AND y is positive AND x < numcols AND y < numrows

 #### `getPlayerStandingOn`
+The hashtable must be keys by a string so for any character 'x', we create the string ['x', '\0']

+  if grid is NULL
+    return roomSpot (default value) create a string to store the letter key into the hashtable and free the string just created if the return value is NULL
+    return the roomSpot
+  otherwise, return whatever the hashtable returned

 #### `setPlayerStandingOn`
+We can't insert a character, we need to insert a pointer to one.
+If the player is new, then we malloc space for a character and insert a pointer to that into the hashtable.
+If the player isn't new, then we retrieve the pointer, dereference it, and update the value of the character stored at that memory location.

+  if grid is NULL
+    return
+  create the key string for the character, as in the last function get the pointer at that key if it is NULL
+    malloc some space for a new character set the pointer to the return value of that malloc insert tht pointer into the hashtable with the key string dereference the pointer and set the value of the character to the new character free the key string

 #### `isVisible`

+  if grid is NULL
+    return false
+  if isBlockedHorizontally or isBlockedVertically
+    return false
+  return true

 #### `isBlockedHorizontally`
+Does the visibility check for all the x-values between px and x (both exclusive).
+What this means is that for each of those x-values (call it xi), it checks where the line segment joining (px, py)-(x,y) intersects the line x=xi (let's call it yi).
+If yi is an integer i.e. the line intersects at a grid point, it checks whether that point blocks vision.
+Otherwise, the line is in the middle of two gridpoints, in which case it checks whether BOTH of those gridpoints block vision.

+This implementation avoids floating point math, only using integer division.
+The slope of the line segment is (py - y) / (px - x), which are stored separately as slopeNumerator and slopeDenominator. yi = slope * delta + py, where delta = xi - px.
+To check if yi is an integer, we check whether (slopeNumerator * delta) % slopeDenominator is 0.
+If it is, we only check (xi, yi) for blocking.
+Otherwise, we know that yi is the smaller of the two integers surrounding the 'true' value of yi (because integer division rounds down).
+Thus, we check (xi, yi) and (xi, yi + 1)

+  if px == x, then there are no x-values to check (this is to prevent slopeDenominator from being 0) otherwise, store a sign to know whether to increment or decrement when going from px to x store slope numerator and slope denominator go from px + sign to x
+    find yi according to the formula described above if gridpoint
+      if that gridpoint is blocking, return true else
+      if (xi, yi) and (xi, yi + 1) are both blocking, return true return false

 #### `isBlockedVertically`
+Does exactly the same thing as the above function, but with x and y interchanged.

 #### `isBlocking`
+returns whether a character blocks line-of-sight

+  get the character at the given location if the character is a boundary or solid rock or a passage spot
+    return true
+  return false

 #### `freeCharItemDelete`
+An itemdelete to delete the hashtable.
+Deletes a pointer a to a character

+  if the passed in pointer is not NULL
+    free the passed in pointer

 ## Game